 Confession and Repentance:

 Two men went up into the temple to pray, one a Parush (Pharisee) and the other a tax collector.
 The Parush stood and was praying this to himself: “Adonai, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector.
 I fast twice a week; I pay tithes of all that I get.”

 The Parush was busy praying to himself.
-Not G-d.
+Not God.

 The Parush (Pharisee) *stood and was praying to himself.
-He sure was not talking to Adonai (our Father and our G-d).
+He sure was not talking to Adonai Avinu (our Father).
 He was engaged in a monologue within himself.
 He was encouraging and affirming himself.
 He was the “separated one” and “holy one.”
 He was holier than thou: better than the others at the Temple.
 He was the self-appointed best of the best.
 But really?
 Was he really the best of the best in the eyes of the Holy One?
 The Mashiach says, No!